World's first working, 3D printed flashlight with plastic circuits

 thingiverse

-This really was the first functional design I ever made after developing the world's most conductive filament.
-It also turns out that Functionalize F-Electric is still the only filament available, which is conductive enough to print a nice looking, compact, flashlight out of these files, which we use regularly when walking our dog in the dark, (gotta clean up after her :), or exactly as the keychain flashlight it's meant to be.
+This really was my very first working design ever built after developing the world's most conductive material, a revolutionary filament.
+It also turns out that Functionalize F-Electric remains the only available filament which is conductive enough to print an extremely effective, compact flashlight right from these files, and we rely on it regularly while taking our dog for walks in the dark.
+We've got some cleaning up to do after her.
 You can get Functionalize F-Electric filament at: http://www.functionalize.com/shop.
-For the arduino circuit board design as well as tips and tricks for getting the best print results, collect the design at: http://www.thingiverse.com/thing:756765 Instructions Print with dual materials.
-F-Electric filament prints well between 215 and 230C.
-For the latest tips on temperature and techniques for F-Electric, visit our blog: http://www.functionalize.com/blog
+The arduino circuit board design as well as expert tips and tricks for achieving the best print results are all part of the package available here: http://www.thingiverse.com/thing:756765 Instructions Print using dual materials.
+F-Electric filament prints smoothly between 215 and 230C.
+Visit our blog at http://www.functionalize.com/blog to discover the latest temperature techniques for achieving excellent results with F-Electric material.

 With this file you will be able to print World's first working, 3D printed flashlight with plastic circuits with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on World's first working, 3D printed flashlight with plastic circuits.